moding-il/bizdoc.core/README.md

 public string AccountId {get; set }
 ```

 BizDoc has several built-in types, including Years, Quarters, Months and Users.
-See BizDoc.Configuration.Generic namespace for others.
+See BizDoc.Configuration.Types namespace for others.

 You can control objects such as a Type behaviour by setting it's Options in the configuration file.